I'm a Man, I Can't Help It

 - In Eastenders the character of 'Aunt Sal' goes back to her cheating husband after only a few days because she decides that she is partly to blame for not "making more of an effort".

-- Chuck Bass on Gossip Girl pretty much uses this as his excuse when he beds everything with a pulse to keep himself from feeling the hurt of Blair leaving him.
+- Gossip Girl: Chuck Bass uses this as his excuse when he beds everything with a pulse to keep himself from feeling the hurt of Blair leaving him.

 - Coupling In the episode, "The Girl With Two Breasts", Jeff is asked out by his hot coworker, Wilma, and since, he's not the best at speaking, he wears a wire so the other members of the group can listen in and give him advice.
 Wilma propositions him for sex which Jeff is resistant to, since he's dating his boss, Julia.
 However, Wilma says she's also seeing someone and is just looking for some fun on the side, asking, "How can you say no to a night of unconditional sex?".
 Susan is furious when she hears this and demands that Steve tell Jeff the reason he can say no, but Steve is unable to think up a reason, eventually blurting out, "Jeff, don't.
 It might be a trick.", leaving Susan quite angry with him.

-- Watch any given episode of Jerry Springer or Maury and you'll see cheating men offering this as their defense.
+- Jerry Springer Maury are the same in this regard.
+Watch any given episode and you'll see cheating men offering this as their defense.

 - Discussed in Misfits, where Nathan claims that "The siren call of a blow job renders all men powerless."